 We’d also advise that you adjust the itinerary to suit your own interests and needs, as well as your arrival and departure times of course!

-On arrival, pick up your hire car at the airport and consider heading straight for the famous Blue Lagoon if it is on your must-visit list.
-This is Iceland’s most well known geothermal lagoon, and is a huge outdoor bathing area where the water is a funky shade of blue.
+On arrival, pick up your hire car (compare prices here) at the airport and consider heading straight for the famous Blue Lagoon if it is on your must-visit list.
+This is Iceland’s most well-known geothermal lagoon, and is a huge outdoor bathing area where the water is a funky shade of blue.

 It’s only a short drive from the airport, but you’ll want to factor in the time it will take you to get through immigration and baggage claim as well as collect your hire car, which can take a while if the airport is busy.
 If you arrive in the afternoon or evening, you can either just do the Blue Lagoon and then stay nearby, or skip it and head further along the route towards the Golden Circle – our next adventure.